thebrowsercompany/swift-build/docs/WindowsQuickStart.md

 ```

 ### Enable Symbolic Links Support

+Symbolic links basically work as shortcuts within your file system.
+They point to
+another existing file or directory, creating a convenient reference which is
+used in some of the repos.

 Grant your user the `SeCreateSymbolicLinkPrivilege` rights.
 This can be done by
 applying a Group Policy Object to the system.
 Run `gpedit.msc` and navigate to